intelsdi-x/fpga-nova/README.rst

    wrap the real commands into script or executable with compatible interface.
    For the last case it will need modification of the code.

-#.
-There is a need for modify rootwrap configuration, for enabling command used
+   There is a need for modifying rootwrap configuration, for enabling stub command to be used by compute node.
-   for interacting with the FPGA on compute node.
 Append following line for ``/etc/nova/rootwrap.d/compute.filters`` and ``/etc/nova/rootwrap.d/network.filters``: